Department of Recreational Sports Policies

-- There are two ways for members to check out equipment in Equipment Issue – patrons can present their valid TTU ID/membership card or use the hand scanner with their valid “R” number.
+- There are two ways for members to check out equipment in Equipment Issue – patrons can present their valid TTU ID/membership card or use the keypad to type in their R#.

 - Equipment to be used by guests must be checked out by the sponsoring member.
 Patrons who self-sponsor to access the facility can check out equipment by providing a photo ID.
 The ID will be held at Equipment Issue until the equipment is returned.